 Berlin scavenger hunt and city tour

 Berlin scavenger hunt was created to offer you the best way to explore the city.
-The German capital, is renowned for its exceptional variety of attractions, its flourishing cultural scene and a way of life that’s both fast-paced and relaxed.
+The German capital is renowned for its exceptional variety of attractions, its flourishing cultural scene and a way of life that’s both fast-paced and relaxed.

 Contrasts between historical buildings and modern architecture, between the traditional and the modern are what set the city apart from the rest.
 The sights of Berlin – from the Brandenburg Gate to the Federal Chancellery – tell the story of an entire nation.
-Germany’s capital is home to all the major goverment buildings, most notably the historic Reichstag, seat of the German parliament.
+Germany’s capital is home to all the major government buildings, most notably the historic Reichstag, seat of the German parliament.

 Berlin scavenger hunt is a unique way to explore this great city!

 Explore Berlin, playing our scavenger hunt and city tour!

 - Uncover the highlights with an interactive smartphone app.
 Solve location-based riddles on this walking tour.